LeoDalcegio/aircnc/README.md

-# AirCnc
+# AirCnC
- Room booking app created at Omnistack Week 9, copy of AirBnB (AirCnc = "Code and Coffee"), using NodeJS, React.js and React Native
+ Room booking app created at Omnistack Week 9, copy of AirBnB (AirCnC = "Code and Coffee"), using NodeJS, React.js and React Native

 <h4 align="center">
   ☕ Code and coffee